 During my years teaching in Colorado, I authored numerous curricula for the Core Knowledge Foundation and presented this curricula state-wide and nationally.
 My aim in this creative process has always been to engage students while holding expectations high.

-So, I am out of schools after nearly 30 years (or after over 50 if you count my years as a student!), and I am also now an empty nester.
+I am also now an empty nester.
 After over 20 years of raising children, my husband and I recently sent our youngest child off to college.
 Believe you me, we are missing those piles of shoes at the door!

 My next adventure?
 My next adventure is helping YOU.
 I know the demands placed on teachers.
 I have experienced the joys of the work and the exhaustion.
 It is my hope that the ideas shared in this blog and that the materials that I offer can lighten your load, provide some solutions, and even inspire.

 Perhaps this timeline will be an inspiration for you to make your own All About the Teacher presentation to share your journey and snapshots along the way with your students.
 I know they would love it!